Lee Byung-hun: Philanthropy

 In March 2011, Lee donated 700 million won to the Korean Red Cross to help local residents affected by the earthquake and tsunami in Japan.

 In November 2016, Lee made a voice donation to Green Umbrella Children's Foundation for 'Haru', a campaign to support sick children.

 In April 2019, Lee and his wife Lee Min-jung donated 100 million to victims of forest fires in Gangwon-do.

 In February 2020, Lee donated 100 million won through the Fruit of Love of the Community Chest of Korea and his donation was used to provide sanitary products to vulnerable groups.
 In October 2020, Lee made voice donation to multi-media type Braille sensory book by The National Research Institute of Cultural Heritage.
 On December 30, 2020, Lee donated 100 million won to the Green Umbrella Children's Foundation to help children from low-income families who are having difficulties in life due to COVID-19.

 On July 12, 2021, Lee donated 100 million won to Asan Children's Hospital in Seoul on his birthday.

 On March 6, 2022, Lee donated 100 million won to Hope Bridge Disaster Relief Association to help residents affected by the Uljin and Samcheok wildfires and his donation is said to be quickly used to provide temporary shelter for the victims who are evacuating from their homes.

+On May 5, 2023, he donated ₩100 million (approximately US$68,000) to support pediatric and adolescent patients in celebration of Children's Day.
+The donation was intended to assist with medical treatment and related support for young patients.